dapr/docs/daprdocs/content/en/developing-applications/building-blocks/secrets/howto-secrets.md

 description: "Use the secret store building block to securely retrieve a secret"
 ---

 Now that you've learned [what the Dapr secrets building block provides]({{< ref secrets-overview >}}), learn how it can work in your service.
-This guide demonstrates how to call out the secrets API in your code and easily retrieve secrets in your application code from a configured secret store.
+This guide demonstrates how to call the secrets API and retrieve secrets in your application code from a configured secret store.

 <img src="/images/building-block-secrets-management-example.png" width=1000 alt="Diagram showing secrets management of example service">